 This post is meant to help out creators who want to put themselves out there for work, preferably of the paid variety.

-Now, the rest of this piece will highly depend on what kind of work you’re looking for – but before I get into anything else, I want to talk about a few basic things that should be included in a portfolio no matter what kind of work you’re looking for.
+Now, the rest of this piece will highly depend on what kind of work you’re looking for–but before I get into anything else, I want to talk about a few basic things that should be included in a portfolio no matter what kind of work you’re looking for.
+But I’m going to make the primary focus on building a portfolio as an artist.
+However, I will also include a little section at the end for a writing portfolio and specific things to include there.

+You don’t need to pay for a fancy website (Squarespace, Wix, Artstation etc, are fine) with a domain, etc. I want to see the art as easily as possible (straightforward navigation, etc.) and be able to contact someone.
+But you should have a home base for yourself that includes a short bio, a CV (if you have previous credits to list), your social media links, and above all else–CONTACT INFORMATION!
 I cannot stress how important this is.
 No matter how great your art is, there is no editor who will hunt you down to hire you if you don’t have easy ways to be contacted.

-I know I’m not the only editor who sees this ALL the time.
+I know I’m not the only editor who sees this all the time.
 I know it can be scary to put your information out there to the world, but invest in a site and a contact form if you don’t want to include your email address.

 If you’re looking for work as an interior artist primarily, it’s still okay to include a gallery of illustrations and other such things.
 I’d try to make them separate items though within your portfolio.
 For instance, you can have a menu set up with an Art tab – within that, you can break it down into Comics, Illustration, Mixed Media, etc.

-You don’t have to limit yourself on your web site and portfolio, but making it as easy as possible for editors and creators to find the things they need to find will ultimately help YOU out in the long run.
+You don’t have to limit yourself on your website and portfolio, but making it as easy as possible for editors and creators to find the things they need to find will ultimately help YOU out in the long run.

 If you’ve played around with different styles and can really change up how your art looks, show us!
 I love seeing the range that a creator is capable of and it makes me want to take a risk if you’re maybe not exactly what I was initially looking for.